mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/installation-checklist.md

 !!! warning "32bit Support"
     Due to a build dependency limitation, Mealie is not supported on 32bit ARM systems.
 If you're running into this limitation on a newer Raspberry Pi, please consider upgrading to a 64bit operating system on the Raspberry Pi.

+## Migrating From over V1 Versions

+We've gone through a few versions of Mealie v1 deployment targets.
+We have settled on a single container deployment and we've begun publishing the nightly container on github containers.
+If you're looking to move from the old nighlty, to the new nightly there are a few things you need to do.

+1. Take a backup just incase!
+2. Replace the image for the API container with `ghcr.io/mealie-recipes/mealie:nightly`
+3. Take the external port from the frontend container and set that as the port mapped to port `9000` on the new container.
+The frontend is now served on port 9000 from the new container, so it will need to be mapped for you to have access.
+4. Restart the container

+The container swap should be seemless, atleast that's our hope!

 ## Step 1: Deployment Type
 SQLite is a popular, open source, self-contained, zero-configuration database that is the ideal choice for Mealie when you have 1-20 Users and your concurrent write operations will be some-what limited.